LogicAtom/flask-task-manager-project/README2.md

 https://ian.hixie.ch/ (The Editor of the HTML5 Spec)

 I would personally like to thank my friends and family for putting up with me during the stress of building this project.
-+ Anthony Kozloski: dad ...you taught me so much about life and I wanted to make a disabled person's game so you could play it.
-I didn't get it completed in time before you passed away.
-I love you and miss you.

 + Peggy Gallagher: <3 teacher/friend/time & space giver
 + Audrey Kozloski: mom ...thanks for all those amazing home cooked meals!  yum :)
-+ Jeff Showers: neighbor/friend/additional game tester
-+ Rosie(hamster/ninja warrior): my 2am school break entertainer
++ Rosie(hamster/ninja warrior): my 2am school break entertainer - She passed away September 2021, you will be missed my friend.

 ## 🚀 Features